edgio-docs/edgio-docs/guides/applications/v7/security/dashboard.md

 #### <a id="rate-limit-enforcement-log-data" />Rate Limit Enforcement Log Events {/*rate-limit-enforcement-log-events*/}

-Select the [Rate Events view](#rate-events-view) and then select the **Rate Enforcer** tab to filter the **Log Events** section to only display log events for rate limit enforcement events.
+The **Log Events** section only displays log events for rate limit enforcement events when the **Rate Enforcer tab** of the **Rate Events** view is active.
 View information on a rate limit enforcement event by clicking on it.
 For example, view the type of enforcement action (i.e., `enforcementEnfType`) that was applied to the rate limited requests and the time period (i.e., `enforcementStartTimeMs` and `enforcementDurationSec`) during which it was applied.

 ## Client Events View {/*client-events-view*/}